A Folktale from West Africa

 Greedily imagining the next day’s catch, Anansi said, ‘No, you take these, and I’ll take tomorrow’s fish.’

 But the next day, the nets were rotting away, and no fish were caught.
 The fisherman said, ‘Anansi, take these rotten nets to market.
-You can sell them for much money.’
+You can sell them for a lot of money.’

 When Anansi shouted, ‘Rotten nets for sale!’ in the marketplace, people beat him with sticks.